moomoohorse321/cs521-final-project/README.md

 ### I want to build from the source

 Okay.
-For `bin/replace` and `bin/merge`, you can just go to bin and make them (because their source files are in them).
+For `bin/replace` and `bin/merge`, you can just go to `bin` directory and make them (because their source files are in them).

 For `bin/approx-opt`, you need to build it from the source using this link https://github.com/moomoohorse321/approxMLIR.

-You must checkout to the `llvm2024` branch and follow the instruction in the `README.md` to build it.
+You must checkout to the `llvm2024` branch and follow the instruction in the `README.md` to build it and then copy the `approx-opt` binary to `bin` directory.

 All of these steps are only necessary if you want to build the binaries from the source.